zkhatami88/JOSSSubmission/paper.md

     `hpx::execution::par(hpx::execution::task)` (see the first code example
     in the next section).

-HPX is utilzed in a diverse set of applications: Octo-Tiger [@daiss2019piz;
+HPX is utilized in a diverse set of applications: Octo-Tiger [@daiss2019piz;
 @heller2019harnessing; @pfander2018accelerating], an astrophysics code for
 stellar mergers; libGeoDecomp [@Schafer:2008:LGL:1431669.1431721], an auto-parallelizing library to speed up stencil code based computer simulations;